HART3330 Art Theory

 - Students are able to (1) historical and cultural contexts of several areas of art historical study; (2) some key theoretical and historical moments in the development of the discipline of art history; (3) the relationship of different genres of art writing and art history to each other; (4) the relationship that these moments and genres have played in the interpretation of artworks and the development of art movements; and (5) how to evaluate writing about art after the demands of research methodologies.

-- Typically this unit is assessed in the following ways: (1) research propsal; (2) oral assessment; and (3) research essay.
+- Indicative assessments in this unit are as follows: (1) research propsal; (2) oral assessment; and (3) research essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.